 If you are here it is because you are considering opening your own business and would like to understand your tax obligations in detail, or because you already have one and want to optimize your taxes.
 Whatever the situation, you will find the answer in this guide.
 Here you will find all the information you need to understand once and for all how corporate tax works in Spain.
 We will see exactly what the tax law says about it, when and how it is paid, and most importantly: how to save money and pay less.
 Let’s get started!

-What is the corporate tax?
+What is the corporate tax in Spain?

 Corporate tax is the tax paid by companies in Spain on the profits it generates.
 It is the equivalent of the income tax paid by the self-employed individuals or employed workers, but for companies or legal entities.